MrsLes/FA2023/docs/about/index.md

 Hi, I am Leslie Samelson.

 I just retired from teaching Science to 12 - 14 year olds for 34 years.
-Being the yougest in may family of six, I have many interests.
+Being the yougest in my family of six, I have many interests.
 My coaching experiences include gymnastics, volleyball, and cross counrty.
 Being passionate about nature so I enjoy hiking, camping, SCUBA diving, canoeing and fishing.

 Though I enjoy learning, technology is not my forte'.
 This adventure will be taking me totally out of my comfort zone.
 I am willing to be vunerable, because my goal is to be a pioneer in this city to create technical craftspeople, through a Fab Lab node.